What is the Safest Flooring for Seniors?

 Pros:

-• Soft: Carpeting is a popular type of flooring on the market.
-It softens the landing with its cushiony surface, making it safer for seniors in case of a fall or trip.
+• Soft: Carpeting is a popular type of flooring.
+It softens the landing with its cushiony surface, making it safer for seniors.

-• Warm: It’s a great solution for a cold house.
+• Warm: It’s a great solution for colder regions where hard floors can feel unpleasant underfoot.
 It’s warm and soft to the touch, allowing you to walk barefoot or relax next to the fireplace.

 • Quite: Carpets are sound-absorbing and help you create a cozy space.